AleksandarBorisov/TelerikAcademy/1. C# Basics/8. Arrays/More solutions 7.md

 >position is calculated in a simple way from a related but smaller and overlapping subproblem: the
 >maximum subarray ending at the previous position) this algorithm can be viewed as a simple/trivial
 >example of dynamic programming.

+**In short: Kadane`s algorithm can be described as: The maximal sum of a subset is either its last element or the sum of all preceding elements with the last element.**
 ### Maximal Sum като вариант:
+_If we write all possible combinations of numbers in an array, we`ll see that this solution is a typical example of Kadanes algorithm_
 ```C#
 	int[] array = { 2, 3, -6, -1, 2, -1, 6, 4, -8, 8 };
         int maxEndHere = array[0];